rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/Learning Path 1 Errata.md

 Before completing this lab create an outlook.com account for use in this lab.
 Refer to the create an outlook.com account document in the file share.<br>

-### Exercise 1: Implement Azure MFA

-Task 5: Configure Azure MFA settings.<br><br>
-Step 14 is a verification step Click the x to leave the page<br>

-Task 6: Validate MFA configuration<br>
-Step 8 - 10 Choose to use an email address, use the outlook.com account you created at the beginning of this lab.
-Open outlook.com and retrieve the code sent.<br>

-## Lab 4: Implementing Directory Synchronization ~60 Minutes (8 hours)

-### Exercise 1

-Task 1<br>
-Step 5: For the Add DNS TXT Record, in the Name , type @ for the Name and the ms=xxxx  value from your Custom Domain Name as the Value<br>

-### Exercise 2: Azure AD Pass-through Authentication

-Task 2: Install AD Connect<br>
-Step 8: Copy the password from the Home tab in the lab.
-The password in the lab instructions is incorrect.<br>